What You Need to Know

-The Interstate Insurance Product Regulation Commission is giving member states more freedom to handle their own reviews of long-term care insurance rate increase requests.
+The Interstate Insurance Product Regulation Commission could give member states more freedom to handle their own reviews of long-term care insurance rate increase requests.

 The commission — which calls itself the Insurance Compact — says it will continue to handle the original rate reviews for new LTCI products.

-But the Insurance Compact will let states handle their own reviews when insurers want to raise rates for LTCI policies that are already in force.
+But the Insurance Compact could let states handle their own reviews when insurers want to raise rates for LTCI policies that are already in force.

-The Insurance Compact’s move could be a sign that insurers will face more regulatory resistance to new requests for rate increases for LTCI policies that are already in force.
+The Insurance Compact’s discussion could be a sign that insurers will face more regulatory resistance to new requests for rate increases for LTCI policies that are already in force.

 The Insurance Compact and LTCI

 States handle regulation of the business of insurance in the United States.
 The Insurance Compact tries to ease some of the administrative burden associated with state regulation of a national industry, by creating what amounts to a single customer service window for insurers.

 Insurers can file the paperwork needed to create products and comply with many other state requirements through the compact.